-For web accessibility—making the World Wide Web equally accessible for all users, regardless of physical or cognitive ability—WCAG 2.0 by the World Wide Web Consortium (W3C) is the gold standard.
-Its AA level of compliance is the main reference point for accessibility standards the world over, including the United Nations, European Union, and the United States, among others.
+For web accessibility — making the World Wide Web equally accessible for all users, regardless of physical or cognitive ability — WCAG 2.0 by the World Wide Web Consortium (W3C) is the gold standard.
+Its AA level of compliance is the main reference point for accessibility standards the world over, including the United Nations, European Union, and the United States.
 However, WCAG 2.0 was published in 2008, and the web has changed dramatically in 10 years.
-WCAG 2.1 began in 2017, with the latest update (as of this writing) published in June 2018.
+WCAG 2.1 began in 2017, with its update published in June 2018.
 WCAG 2.1 addresses changes to the web, and how new technologies can be implemented so all users have equal access.
-In this blog, we’ll explain the key differences between WCAG 2.0 and WCAG 2.1., and what they mean for your site or app.
+In this blog, we’ll explain the key differences between WCAG 2.0 and WCAG 2.1, and what they mean for your site or app.

 Key Differences Between WCAG 2.0 and WCAG 2.1